cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 -- window.spec.js (2s)
 ```

-**Example of tests run with parallelization**
+### Example of tests run with parallelization

-When we run these same tests with parallelization, Cypress decides the best order to run your specs in based on the spec's previous run history.
-If we have 2 machines available, below represents how our {% url "`example-kitchen-sink`" https://github.com/cypress-io/cypress-example-kitchensink %} tests may run with parallelization - taking 39 seconds to complete all of our tests.
+When we run these same tests with parallelization, Cypress decides the best order to run the specs in based on the spec's previous run history.
+If we have 2 machines available, below represents how our {% url "`example-kitchen-sink`" https://github.com/cypress-io/cypress-example-kitchensink %} tests may run with parallelization - taking **39 secs** to complete all of our tests.

 ```text
 Machine 1 (Total of 39s)                  Machine 2 (Total of 38s)